jonaylor89/ScholarScraper/README.md

 # ScholarScraper
 508 Database theory project

-For all things database the best library to use would be SqlAlchemy.
-It's good stuff so that's the plan.
+# Frontend

 For a front-end I'll let Russia handle that because of her experience with Angular.
 It shouldn't be a hard front-end so nothing crazy beautiful.

+# Backend

+The backend is a flask application that, as of now, just runs a web scraper for google scholar.
+For all things database the best library to use would be SqlAlchemy.
+It's good stuff.
+The plan is to add some more routes with extra features and functionality once more detail has been given about the project.

-# Environment
+### Environment

 I use `pipenv` to store the python dependencies.It works like npm to manage dependencies and installing.
 Install pipenv and run: